MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-uproject.md

 A menu appears and at the bottom is the option to edit this Unreal Engine target.
 Selecting this option opens UETargetProperties.json in the editor.
 :::image-end:::

-You can then change target properties such as command-line arguments, and so on.
+You can then change target properties such as command-line arguments.

 ## Edit project settings

 To edit the Unreal Engine project settings, right-click on the `.uproject` file in the Solution Explorer and choose **Edit Unreal Engine project settings**.

 The `ProjectSettings.json` file opens in the editor.
-You can then change project settings such as which project files and engine files to exclude from the Solution explorer view, what shared include paths to exclude from IntelliSense, and so on.
-You can use these settings to exclude files that are slowing down IntelliSense.
+You can then change project settings such as which project files and engine files to exclude from the Solution Explorer view, which shared include paths to exclude from IntelliSense, and so on.
+You can use these settings to exclude files that you don't need to speed up IntelliSense.

 :::image type="complex" source="../media/vs-unreal-engine-project-properties.png" alt-text="A screenshot of a right click on the LyraStarterGame.uproject solution explorer item.":::
 A menu appears and at the bottom is the option to edit the Unreal Engine project settings.
 Selecting this option opens the `.uproject` file in the editor.